wp-plugins/woocommerce-multilingual/readme.txt

 * First release

 == Upgrade Notice ==

+= 1.5 =
+Variation translation works a lot better now.
+This version runs best with WooCommerce 1.6.6.

 = 1.4 =
 This version runs with WooCommerce 1.6.5.x and 1.7.x.
 Recommeded WPML version is 2.6.2 and above.